Wisdom, Kentucky: Politics

-In addition to countywide officials, the community is represented by 1st District Magistrate Harvey Hawkins (D), 1st District Constable Josh Cole (R), and 1st District Board of Education member Joey Shive (nonpartisan).
+In addition to countywide officials, the community is represented by 1st District Magistrate Harvey Hawkins and 1st District Board of Education member Wes Jolly.

 The community is part of the Wisdom-Randolph voting precinct, which has its location at Wisdom Christian Academy.

 Education

 The Wisdom community is serviced by the Metcalfe County school system.
 The district has one elementary school, one middle school and one high school.
 Josh Hurt is the Superintendent of Schools.

 A private school, Wisdom Faith Christian Academy, which is affiliated with Wisdom Faith Community Church, is also located in the community.

 Prior to the consolidation of schools, Wisdom was home to Dripping Springs, a one-room schoolhouse located across the road from Dripping Springs Baptist Church.

 Notable residents

 Wisdom, Kentucky is the home of Richard and Fred Young, members of the Grammy Award-winning band, The Kentucky Headhunters.
 It is also the home of John Fred Young, son of Richard Young, who is a member of Black Stone Cherry, a hard rock band.

 Previous notable residents include William D. Allbright, who served as State Representative for the 35th District from 1910 to 1912.
 He was a champion of women's suffrage in Kentucky.
 Representative Allbright, a former County Assessor for Metcalfe County, was a Union veteran of the Civil War and served as a Republican.
 In his private life, he worked as a farmer and attended Dripping Springs Baptist Church.